-There will be weekly quizzes and graded exercises/or videos based on reading, assignments, and lectures.(60% of grade) There will be three tests over material discussed in class.(40% of Grade)
+There will be weekly quizzes and graded exercises/or videos based on reading, assignments, and lectures.
+(60% of grade)

+There will be three tests and a final exam over material discussed in class based on our textbook.
+(40% of Grade)